MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvahdddi_stream_state_private_ivtc_data.md

 </li>
 <li>
-The application enables the custom frame rate in order to output the frames at the original content frame rate (for example, 60i -&gt; 24p).
+The application enables the custom frame rate in order to output the frames at the original content frame rate (for example, 60i -> 24p).

 </li>
 </ul>